-A. Morton Brown Family Wealth, LLC (the "Registrant") is a limited liability company formed in the state of Delaware in January 2018.
+A. Morton Brown Family Wealth, LLC (the "Registrant") is a limited liability company originally formed in the state of Delaware in January 2018.
+In December of 2024, the Registrant domesticated in the Commonwealth of Pennsylvania.
 The Registrant became registered as a registered investment advisor with the U.S. Securities and Exchange Commission in February 2018.
 The Registrant is principally owned by Kathryn M. Brown and Dennis Morton, Jr. Ms. Brown and Mr. Morton are the Registrant's Co-Managing Members.